Sumireneko/vectrize_plugin/README.md

 # Features
 * Trace as filled color area and Line Art
 * Tracing Whole image or Rectangle selection area
-* Recommend image size: smaller than 512ｘ512 pixels
+* Recommend image size: smaller than 756ｘ756 pixels

 Thanks to each libraries authors!

 # Update History
+v0.3 - 2024/03/23
+Improved to process speed x2

 v0.25 - 2024/03/19
 Fixed the process of converting from tuple to list.
 Data loading speed is approximately 13 times faster.